What Is a Terroristic Threat and What Happens If You Get Charged?

 • commit any crime of violence with intent to terrorize another;

-• cause evacuation of a building, place of assembly or facility of public transportation; or
+• cause evacuation of a building, place of assembly or facility of public transportation or;

-• otherwise cause serious public inconvenience, or cause terror or serious public inconvenience with reckless disregard of the risk of causing such terror or inconvenience.
+• cause terror or serious public inconvenience with reckless disregard of the risk of causing such terror or inconvenience

 Forms of Threats